robincornett/sixtenpress-simple-menus/README.md

 # 6/10 Press Simple Menus

-This plugin works within the Genesis Framework, to allow users to dynamically change their secondary menu throughout their site.
+This plugin allows users to dynamically change a specific menu location throughout their site.

 ## Description